denten-books/plain-text/0-chapter.md

 brain, would you know what and whom you were reading?

 Much is at stake in the material affordances of the literary artifact.
-The political struggle for meaning-making, that is, the very opportunity to engage in the act of interpretation, begins with text as a material object.
+The political struggle for meaning-making, that is the very opportunity to engage in the act of interpretation, begins with text as a material object.
 In the West, it is easy to forget the blunt effectiveness of physical control.
 Books that are burned or redacted cannot be read at all.
 Elsewhere, global inequities of access to knowledge compel readers to print their own books and build their own libraries.
 Witness the so-called "shadow libraries" of Eastern Europe